Ganjuwa

+Climate

+It is most hot in April and May.
+It is most cold in January.
+It is most windy in June, with 19 mph average.
+It is most wet in August, with 8.25 in.

 Religion

-Ganjuwa is predominantly Muslim, along with Christian and traditional religions.
+Ganjuwa is predominantly Muslim, along with following of Christian and traditional religions.

 Educational Institutions

 Ten Post Primary Institutions, Government Girls’ College Kafin Madaki (Special School), Government Day Secondary School each at Kafin Madaki, Miya, Nassarawa, Yali, Nabayi, Sabon Kariya, Zalanga and Gungura.
 Government Secondary School Soro and Technical College, Kafin, Madaki.

 Commercial and Industrial Activities

 Some few cottage industries exist in rural areas like soap making, knitting, weaving established by some women groups and bakery, brick moulding, block moulding, semi industry poultry, etc.

-Local Generated Revenue

-An average of N879, 769:00 Monthly is generated mostly from Markets.

-The postal code of the area is 742.